TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/GeneralTopics/LifeOfAPatch.rst

 Code Review
 -----------
-A basic code review is ready possible by using the Gerrit web interface.
+A basic code review is possible by using the Gerrit web interface.
 Simply navigate to the RFC and use the diff-tool ("side-by-side" or "unified").
 You can add comments to the code lines.